tiny-dancer/notes/delivering-value.md

 Ensuring an application is enabled to control their own destiny.

-For example,  if a web application will be exposed
+For example,  if a web application will be made available at awesome.com, allow the pipeline for the application to manage the awesome.com configuration.
+This is primarily enabled through cloud first api-driven automation and proper permissions to ensure the application pipeline could not accidently, or maliciliously, modify fun.com,

 ##### Methodologies